Balance Trainer Toe Touch exercise demonstration image

 Safety Notes

-• Stop immediately if you experience sharp lower back or knee pain.
+• Stop if back or knee pain

 Spotting